qunwang6/better-weather-app/README.md

 # MyWeather weather app

-Custom weather app with OpenWeatherMap API
+Custom weather app using the OpenWeatherMap OneCall API and Geocoding API.

 ## HTML